josephHelfenbein/RecapGrid/README.md

 7. Enable Gemini on Google Cloud Platform and add the API key to the backend folder as `GEMINI_KEY`.

-8. Build the backend folder by running `mvn clean install`.
-For local, both folders can be run by building and running their Dockerfiles.
+8. For local, both folders can be run by building and running their Dockerfiles.

 <!-- LICENSE -->